OpenWork-NZ/mdwg/docs/_defs/MetadataDate.md

 Relation of metadata dateInfo to resource reference date needs to be discussed.
 The resource reference date (*MD_Metadata.idenitificationInfo > MD_DataIdentification.citation > CI_Citation.date*) is documented as the date that should be used for discovery of resources other than services.
 (For services *MD_Metadata.identificationInfo > SV_ServiceIdentification.citation > CI_Citation.date* is used.)

 When does the metadata dataInfo require updating?
 For instance, is it okay to not update the metadata dataInfo when the resource reference date is updated if nothing else has changed?
-Our good practice guide should address these and related issues.
+Our best practice guide should address these and related issues.

 ## ICSM Recommendations